AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

     -   For a Professional Edition instance, if you purchase a disk of 300 GB in size, the actual storage space that you can use to store your business data is 300 GB.
 600 GB of storage space is free for you to store backups.

 **Note:** Free storage space applies only to topics whose storage engines are cloud storage.
 For more information about cloud storage, see [Storage engine comparison](/intl.en-US/Introduction/Storage engine comparison.md). |
-|Topic specification|-   The maximum number of topics or partitions varies with your traffic specification.
+|Topic specification|-   The maximum number of topics or partitions allowed varies with your traffic specification.
--   In addition to the default number of partitions, 16 partitions are added each time you add a topic.
-For example, you have purchased an instance that has 50 topics, 20 MB/s maximum traffic, and 400 default partitions.
+-   In addition to the default number of partitions, 16 partitions are added each time you purchase a topic.
+Assume that you have purchased an instance that has 50 topics, a maximum traffic volume of 20 MB/s, and 400 default partitions.
 After you purchase another 10 topics for this instance, 160 partitions are added to the instance.
 The total number of partitions increases to 560.
 -   The number of topics that you can create on a Professional Edition instance is twice the number of topics that you purchase.
 For example, if you purchase a Professional Edition instance that has 50 topics, the number of topics that you can create on the instance is 100. |

 **Note:**

--   You are billed for the items that are described in the previous tables.
+-   You are charged for the items that are described in the previous tables.
--   You can adjust the value of Message Retention Period to save disk space.
-This parameter specifies how long messages can be retained when disk space is sufficient.
+-   You can adjust the value of the Message Retention Period parameter to save disk space.
+This parameter specifies the maximum period for which messages can be retained when disk space is sufficient.
 If disk usage reaches 90%, the disk capacity is insufficient, and the system deletes earlier messages to ensure service availability.
 By default, messages are retained for a maximum of 72 hours.
 You can also select a period between 24 and 168 hours.
 -   The number of API calls is not a billable item.

 ## Billing methods